-Here are some examples of the retirement benefits a Protection Occupations member might receive.
+Here are some examples of the IPERS benefits a member might receive.
 These examples are for illustrative purposes only.
 Retirement benefits in the following examples are calculated under Option 2.
 The amounts will be adjusted if another option is chosen.
 Depending on the payment option, the benefit amount will be different.
 Call IPERS to receive a benefit calculation based on your factors.